Promote B2B Services in China

 E-Reputation is everything in China (Utilize Chinese Forums)

 The e-reputation of service companies is essential in our digitally-led information age.
 You need to understand that there is a problem of trust in China, many customers have previously been cheated by local companies with local customer service and business practices not famously of high quality in China.
 Being an international company, therefore, plays to your advantage but you need to create and reinforce a positive reputation.

 Ranking highly in the search results is one of the best ways to build a reputation but also consider Chinese forums.
 These are still wildly popular with sites such as Zhihu, Baidu Tieba & Baidu ZhiDao ranking highly in the results based on keyword searches.

 In Forums, you need to create user-to-user conversations around your company and services.
 This is powerful as user recommendations and testimonials are very persuasive in a more collectivist Chinese society.
-This can include links to your landing page for lead gen but the approach here is not to blatantly advertise, rather build a reputation and generate discussion.
+This can include links to your landing page for lead gen but the approach here is not to blatantly advertise, but rather build a reputation and generate discussion.
 It plays an important supportive role.

 WeChat; The King of Communication